 To address poor birth outcomes in the United States, the Centers for Medicare and Medicaid Services (CMS) developed the Strong Start for Mothers and Newborns initiative.

 The initiative is studying enhanced prenatal care approaches aimed at reducing preterm births among Medicaid and Children’s Health Insurance Program (CHIP) beneficiaries who are at high risk for poor birth outcomes.

 As part of the Strong Start initiative, CMS, in partnership with the Administration for Children and Families and the Health Resources and Services Administration, established the Mother and Infant Home Visiting Program Evaluation-Strong Start (MIHOPE-Strong Start).
 MIHOPE-Strong Start is evaluating the effectiveness of evidence-based home visiting for improving birth outcomes, maternal and infant health, health care use, and prenatal care use among women enrolled in Medicaid or CHIP.
 The evaluation is being conducted by MDRC with subcontractors JBA, Johns Hopkins University, Mathematica Policy Research, and New York University.

-This report presents findings from a qualitative substudy of MIHOPE-Strong Start designed to provide a snapshot of state efforts to promote prenatal health and improve birth outcomes, including but not limited to home visiting.
+This report presents findings from a qualitative substudy of MIHOPE-Strong Start designed to provide a snapshot of state efforts to promote prenatal health and improve birth outcomes, including home visiting.
 The report summarizes findings for three primary research questions:

 - What initiatives and efforts are states implementing to promote prenatal health and positive birth outcomes?